iSayeed/surgical_instruments_detection/README.md

-# Lynqo Surgical Instrument Detection
+#  Surgical Instrument Detection

 ## Project Overview
-Lynqo provides an end-to-end pipeline for surgical instrument detection using computer vision.
+This project is an end-to-end pipeline for surgical instrument detection using computer vision.
 The project covers data augmentation, model training (YOLO-based), an API for inference, and a user-friendly GUI client.

 ---